Caring For Your Baby’s Umbilical Stump

 - Your baby develops a fever, becomes lethargic, doesn’t want to feed as much, or appears generally unwell.

 - His navel and the surrounding area becomes swollen or red.

 - The stump becomes swollen, smelly or weepy. // babycentre.com.au

-Be sure to ask your midwife to check the stump if you have any concerns about how it appears or smells.
+Be sure to ask your midwife or doctor to check the stump if you have any concerns about how it appears or smells.